ads1029/react-daisyui-vite-template/README.md

 # react-daisyui-vite-template

-a template project for quick start of react-tailwind project, building with vite
+a template project for quick start of react-tailwind-daisyUI project, building with vite